 No, you almost certainly are not.
 There is no age limit to teaching, and the older you are, the more knowledge of life you bring to the classroom.

-To become a teacher in the UK you will need to have a C grade minimum for maths and English GCSE and an undergraduate degree.
 For any exams taken abroad you will need to contact NARIC to get equivalency documents.

 You will need your original certificates.
 It is not unheard of that some of you will not have kept a certificate you received some 30+ years ago, so if you have lost them it is worth getting in touch with your schools/exam boards to find these.